learnbyexample/learn_gnused/gnu_sed.md

 Visit [sed bug list](https://debbugs.gnu.org/cgi/pkgreport.cgi?package=sed) for known issues.

-Here's is an [issue for certain usage of backreferences and quantifier](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26864) that was filed by yours truly.
+Here's an [issue for certain usage of backreferences and quantifier](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26864) that was filed by yours truly.

 ```bash
 $ # takes some time and results in no output